ylxai/nana/replit.md

 ## Overview

 Wedibox is a modern photo-sharing website focused on celebrations, particularly weddings.
 The application allows users to create events quickly, generate shareable links and QR codes, and enable guests to upload photos without requiring accounts.
-The system is built with a full-stack TypeScript architecture using React for the frontend and Express.js for the backend.
+Features include instant event creation, guest photo uploads, digital guestbook functionality, multi-album support, wedding slideshow capabilities, and comprehensive admin management.
+The system is built with a full-stack TypeScript architecture using React for the frontend, Express.js for the backend, and PostgreSQL for persistent data storage.

 ## User Preferences